-The Arkansas Workforce Knowledge and Competencies (WKC) refer to a progression and range of knowledge, skills and abilities important to the provision of early care and education programs serving children birth to age five.\ The WKC define what the workforce should know (content) and be able to do (skills) in their role working with and/or on behalf of children and their families.
+The Arkansas Workforce Knowledge and Competencies (WKC) refer to a progression and range of knowledge, skills and abilities important to the provision of early care and education programs serving children birth to age five.
+The WKC define what the workforce should know (content) and be able to do (skills) in their role working with and/or on behalf of children and their families.
 The WKC is organized under eight key knowledge areas and three competency levels.
 The chart below helps to define and differentiate how the competency levels are envisioned for professionals in the field of early education.

-Foundation Level Professionals Intermediate Level Professionals Advanced Level Professionals Generally Focuses on Individuals New to the field of early childhood education (ECE) with limited knowledge and experience of ECE Develop an awareness and begin to apply knowledge of key knowledge areas, minimum licensing requirements, workplace program guidelines and policies, state quality initiatives and NAEYC's Code of Ethical Conduct Foundation level professionals understand, identify, describe, define and explain.
-Have some experience and understanding of ECE Demonstrate competence of foundation skills and apply knowledge and skills independently Seek to build on and enhance knowledge Intermediate level professionals apply, develop, explore, practice and implement.
-Have extensive experience and knowledge of ECE Demonstrate mastery of foundation and intermediate skills Model knowledge and skills to foundation and intermediate level professionals Seek to build on and enhance core knowledge, leadership skills and advocacy Advanced level professionals analyze research, critically examine and design.
+Foundation Level Professionals Intermediate Level Professionals Advanced Level Professionals New to the field of early childhood Have some experience and Have extensive experience and education (ECE) with limited understanding of ECE knowledge of ECE knowledge and experience of ECE Demonstrate competence of Demonstrate mastery of foundation Develop an awareness and begin foundation skills and apply and intermediate skills to apply knowledge of key knowledge and skills independently Model knowledge and skills to knowledge areas, minimum Seek to build on and enhance foundation and intermediate level licensing requirements, workplace knowledge professionals program guidelines and policies, Intermediate level professionals state quality initiatives and Seek to build on and enhance core apply, develop, explore, NAEYC's Code of Ethical Conduct knowledge, leadership skills and practice and implement. advocacy Foundation level professionals understand, identify, describe, Advanced level professionals define and explain. analyze research, critically examine and design.